The Plot

 THE CLIMAX

-I waited till noon on Jan 17, 2021, but no one turned up, nor did I receive any SMS or phone calls updating me about the installation.
-I called the Sales executive and he told me that there are some delays from their end and the service installation team will reach out to me shortly.
+I waited until noon on January 17, 2021, but no one arrived.
+I didn’t receive any SMS or phone call about the installation.
+I called the sales executive, and he said there were delays.
+He assured me the service installation team would reach out soon.

-Jan 17, 2021, 1:46 PM: I received the 1st official Jio Fiber SMS informing me that the service engineer will be visiting my premises by 6:30 PM.
-As mentioned earlier, I didn’t prefer them to visit my home after dusk hours but I didn’t want to waste another full day by rescheduling the appointment and therefore chose to continue with their preferred timings.
+January 17, 2021, 1:46 PM: I received my first official Jio Fiber SMS.
+It stated that the service engineer would visit my premises by 6:30 PM.
+I preferred not to have them visit after dusk, but I didn’t want to waste another day rescheduling.
+I decided to go ahead with their timing.

-Out of desperation, I publicly tweeted @JioCare and asked them to call me.
-I also added my phone number at the end of the tweet.
-And that was my mistake.
+Out of frustration, I tweeted @JioCare, asking them to call me.
+I also included my phone number in the tweet.

-A few minutes later, I received a call from a number +91-85978-57024, and the TrueCaller App installed on the mobile phone flashed the unknown caller’s name as Customer Care.
-I received the call and the male person on the other side told me that he is calling on behalf of Jio’s customer care and inquired about my complaint I posted through Twitter.
+A few minutes later, I received a call from +91-8597857024.
+TrueCaller identified the caller as Customer Care.
+The male caller said he was calling on behalf of Jio’s customer care and asked about my complaint on Twitter.

 What could have happened?